imrehg/leanpubsales/Readme.md

 This scripts uses the Leanpub API to query sales number for your book, and display info if a new sales has been made.

+Have to copy `secrets.py.example` to  `secrets.py` and update the API key and book slug in there.

 You can automate things by adding a similar line in crontab:

     */15 * * * * cd /leanpubsales/; ./sales.py | ifne /usr/bin/mail -s "New Book Sales" "my@email.com"